kiegroup/jbpm-dashboard/builder/src/main/jbossas7/README.md

 ----------------------------

 The jBPM Dashboard requires the jBPM History log's database tables to exist.
-So, it's **MANDATORY** to deploy the jBPM Human Task console.
-No matter if it's deployed after or before.
+So, it's **MANDATORY** to deploy the jBPM Human Task console (or a superset, i.e: kie-wb) first.
 Otherwise, the jBPM Dashboard will not be initialized correctly and will not be possible to display its key performance indicators.

 Get the proper WAR file (e.g. jbpm-dashbuilder-jboss-as7.0.war) and execute the following command: